shamim1258/Shamim/Technology/Django/Api/base.md

 - Can be done using class based or function based.
   - **Function Based**
     - Uses decorator ```@api_view``` for request and response.
+    - If you want to override the default settings for your function-based view, you can use policy decorators.
+You can use one or multiple of the following:
+      - @renderer_classes
+      - @parser_classes
+      - @authentication_classes
+      - @throttle_classes
+      - @permission_classes
+    - Those decorators correspond to APIView subclasses.
+Because the @api_view decorator checks if any of the following decorators are used, they need to be added below the api_view decorator.
+    - If we use the same example that we did for the policy attributes, we can implement the decorators like so to achieve the same results:

+    from rest_framework.decorators import api_view, permission_classes, renderer_classes
+    from rest_framework.permissions import IsAuthenticated
+    from rest_framework.renderers import JSONRenderer
+    from rest_framework.response import Response

+    @api_view(['GET'])
+    @permission_classes([IsAuthenticated])  # policy decorator
+    @renderer_classes([JSONRenderer])       # policy decorator
+    def items_not_done(request):
+      user_count = Item.objects.filter(done=False).count()
+      content = {'not_done': user_count}
+    return Response(content)

   - **Class Based**
     - Uses ```APIVIEW```